EXSE3/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this part concern the use of the redirections E/O
+this part of my chedule talk about the rediretories E/S